eyecatchup/php-yt_downloader/README.md

 ## Introduction

-This class takes a YouTube URL or ID an downloads the original video to your computer.
+This PHP class takes a YouTube URL (or YouTube Video-ID) and downloads the video to your computer.
+Optionally, you can define the video quality, filetype and preview image dimensions.

 ## Basic Usage